shrinerb/shrine/doc/plugins/derivation_endpoint.md

 ### `#processed`

 `Derivation#processed` method returns the processed derivative.
-If `:upload` is enabled, it returns an `UploadedFile` object pointing to the derivative, processing and uploading the derivative if it hasn't been already.
+If [`:upload`](#uploading) is enabled, it returns a `Shrine::UploadedFile` object pointing to the derivative, processing and uploading the derivative if it hasn't been already.

 ```rb
 uploaded_file = derivation.processed